 Step 1: Run Windows update

 The very first thing you should do when you launch a PC is run Windows Update.
-Your new laptop may come with the first version of Windows 10 installed – since then, two big updates have been rolled out, the latest being the Anniversary Update.
+Your new laptop may come with the first version of Windows 10 installed – since then, two big updates have been rolled out, the latest being the Fall Creators Update.

 One of Microsoft’s biggest changes to Windows in its latest version of the operating system is forced Windows Updates, making it impossible to skip updates.